ROKO Isoliertechnik e.K.

 2. 02

-Capture pipe data: material, outer diameter, type (composite etc.)
+Record pipe data: material, outer diameter, wall thickness, if applicable composite

 3. 03